 That’s a classic aphorism, which many of us learned at our mother’s knee.
 But that doesn’t make it any less relevant as a maxim for life.

 The reality, as Tatler editor Kate Reardon told a group of pupils at Westonbirt School for Girls in Gloucestershire in 2014, is that good manners go a long way to helping you foster strong relationships.
 In a work setting, that means you’re more likely to build successful networks both externally and internally.
 And the value of that to employers is immeasurable.

-“Courtesy isn’t about being sickly sweet or over the top in your interactions with other people,” says Sam Chambers.
+“Courtesy isn’t about being sickly sweet or over the top in your interactions with other people,” says Emma Kershaw.
 “You just need to show an interest in people, be polite, say ‘please’ and ‘thank you’ and avoid rudeness.
 It’s basic stuff, but it makes the world of difference to how you’re perceived in the workplace.”

 © 2017 Just Recruitment Group Ltd.